MedhaviSingh/Cafe-website-using-face--recognition/README.md

 ## TechStack

-### The key technology used:
+### The key technologies used:
-I am using prebuilt face-api.min.js for the face detection.
+I am using face-api.min.js for the face detection.
+And firebase for storing the data of registered users.

 <img src="image/tech.png"></img>